2024 CAMP AMERICA TERMS & CONDITIONS OF APPLICATION & PLACEMENT

 f) Emergency/Crisis ManagementMake available at Camp America headquarters in Connecticut during normal business hours throughout your stay in the U.S. a member of our staff for purposes of consultation who can be reached by telephone +(203) 399-5409 (from outside the US) or on free-phone 1 866 222 2074 (inside the US) and provide emergency back-up services.

 3. Applications to Camp America

 a) All applicants to the programme should be aware that Camp America is committed to child protection and the safeguarding of children and adults at risk.
 We require all participants to understand that any inappropriate behaviour toward children and adults at risk in the USA will be reported by camps to law enforcement authorities and the full force of the law will be brought to bear on perpetrators of abuse.
 We operate a Safer Recruiting policy and will require references, police checks, medical checks and other documents from you to support your application to our programme.
 Camp America believes that children and adults at risk should never experience abuse of any kind and we are committed to work in a way that keeps Child Protection and Safeguarding at the centre of our practices and procedures.

 You can read Camp America’s full Child Protection and Safeguarding policy here: http://www.campamerica.co.uk/about-us/child-protection

-You are required to complete the application fully and honestly and failure to fully disclose your and criminal and medical background at the earliest stages may result in additional charges and cancellation of application.
+You are required to complete the application fully and honestly and failure to fully disclose your criminal and medical background at the earliest stages may result in additional charges and cancellation of application without refund.

 c) We actively promote equality of opportunity for all our applicants and seek out the right mix of talent, skills and potential and we welcome applications from a wide range of candidates.
 We select all candidates for interview based on their skills, qualifications and experience.
 At interview, or in a separate discussion, we ensure that an open and measured discussion takes place on the subject of any offences or other matter that might be relevant to a position with Camp America.